Wickham Road

 Serpentine Road is a 1920s addition, next to Paddon's almshouse and what was a gravel pit in the 19th century.
 On the right some sports grounds were converted to allotments, while the pedestrian crossing here was paid for by Sainsbury's.

 Historically, the road would have bared left here, on to what is now Old Turnpike.
-In 1872, or thereabouts, the new road to London was built to provide a more direct route which avoided the challenge which was North Hill.
+In 1872, or thereabouts, the Gosport and Bishops Waltham, Wickham and Chawton Turnpike Trust built the new road to London to provide a more direct route which avoided the challenge that was North Hill.
 At this point, the turnpike was moved from the top of Old Turnpike to the new junction.
 The turnpike building sold refreshments, and stood roughly where the Turnpike Garage is today.
 It would have been removed not long afterwards as the railway had made the turnpike unprofitable and the road was adopted by the council.

 The terraced housing appeared at the start of the 20th century, shortly after the Fareham Union Workhouse moved here from Union Street.
 It became a council office in the 1930s.
 There was an on-site church which remained here until it became St. Christopher's Hospital in 1948, which recently closed.
 St Christopher's Avenue was built around it in the 1990s, over a tennis court.